 News from Kathleen:

-Soon I’ll be revealing the cover of my upcoming book, Everything Isn’t Terrible: Conquer Your Insecurities, Interrupt Your Anxiety, and Finally Calm Down.
-And I’ll tell you how you can pre-order (from your favorite independent bookseller of course).
-If this newsletter has been useful to you, the BEST WAY you can help the book succeed is to recommend this newsletter to your friends.
+You can grab my book, Everything Isn’t Terrible: Conquer Your Insecurities, Interrupt Your Anxiety, and Finally Calm Down, anywhere you buy books!
+If this newsletter has been useful to you, another way you can help the book succeed is to recommend this newsletter to your friends.
 Thanks!

 Did someone forward you this note?
 Subscribe to get your own next time.
 Want to chip in to support the newsletter?
 Buy me a coffee to keep the thoughts flowing.
 You can also follow my thoughts on Twitter and Facebook, read more of my writing, or connect with me about my therapy practice.